openssl/web/roadmap.md

 its evolution.
 Stay updated and engage with us through our [project board], where you can track real-time updates, milestones, and changes.

+### OpenSSL 3.4
+OpenSSL 3.4 is targeting the following enhancements:
+* Expanded use of RCU locks where appropriate for performance enhancements
+* Optimization of algorithm fetching to improve performance
+* Composite algorithm implementations
+* Implementation of Attribute Certificates
+* Elimination of the use of atexit
+* Server-side QUIC support

+As in our prior release the [Release Steering Comittee] will oversee the release cycle.
+Our target release schedule can be viewed [here](https://github.com/orgs/openssl/projects/11/views/23)

 ### OpenSSL 3.3

 From OpenSSL 3.3 onwards, the [Release Steering Committee] oversees the release